RoseSecurity/APOLOGEE/README.md

   <img width="600" alt="PXCM" src="https://user-images.githubusercontent.com/72598486/170399536-2ac18d9a-ba50-41a8-95ae-c17d42f59d63.png">
 </p>

+# What are Siemens Field Panels?

+Siemens Field Panels primarily provide process control for Building automation systems (BAS).
+A building automation system (BAS) is a network designed to connect and automate certain functions inside a building.
+All of the building control systems, from lighting and HVAC (Heating, Ventilation & Air Conditioning) to fire and security systems—all wired through one set of controls.
+So what does this mean?
+By using APOLOGEE, you can enumerate the devices controlling building automation processes for information on their locations, configurations, and much more!

 # CVE:

 An attacker with network access to the integrated web server (Ports 80/TCP and 443/TCP) could bypass the authentication and download sensitive information from the device.